outbounder/organic-express-api-doc/README.md

 * PUT /api/resource/:url_param

 **Notice** that methods and urls should exactly match to your mounted express route handlers (case sensitive ;)

+### `autopopulate` property

+When set to true will intercept all incoming requests and their responses and upon `kill` chemical will dump at `metaData .source \ .populateFilename` markdown documentation with sample snippets.

 ## tips & tricks